My boss or co-worker is harassing me at work. What can I do about it?

 The same standards are used in some types of sexual harassment claims.

-Under federal law, employers are liable for acts of sexual or racial harassment where they know of the conduct and do not stop it, act with reckless disregard about the conduct so as to condone it, or fail to take measures that reasonably would be expected to prevent a recurrence of the offensive conduct.
+Under federal law, employers are liable for acts of sexual or racial harassment where they know of the conduct and do not stop it, act with reckless disregard about the conduct to condone it or fail to take measures that reasonably would be expected to prevent a recurrence of the offensive conduct.

 This is why more and more employers are adopting sensitivity or tolerance training programs or diversity awareness seminars and requiring their employees to participate in those initiatives.

 Under Ohio law, both employers and the offending employees involved can be held liable for acts of sexual or racial harassment.
 But not all acts of harassment are actionable under the law.

 For example, unless the harassment was at the hands of the victimized employee’s supervisor and some tangible employment action can be tied to the supervisor’s relationship with that employee, an employer may defend against an employee’s claim of harassment by showing that it exercised reasonable care to prevent and correct alleged acts of harassment and that the offending employee unreasonably failed to take advantage of preventive or corrective opportunities or otherwise failed to avoid conduct not expressly or implicitly condoned by the employer.